mike8385/BluetoothtestCS491/README.md

 ### BleUIListener.cs

 BleUIListener.cs is crucial for the Bluetooth connection, as it enables Unity to establish a Bluetooth connection and communicate with an Android device.
 It works by scanning for a Bluetooth device, which is filtered specifically to find the IMU’s MAC address and name.
 After it finds the pico, it connects to the device and subscribes to its characteristics, and waits for the notifications to collect data.
 If it fails to connect initially, it rescans until it finds the pico and successfully connects to it.
+Also houses the code for creating the IMU csv creation to track the IMU's position and rotation.

 ### Main.py